A Guide on Statutory leaves in the United Arab Emirates

 Employers are entitled to determine when an employee can take their leaves.

 How are UAE national/public holidays that fall within an employee’s annual leave treated?

 Any holidays stipulated by law or by mutual agreement, that fall within an annual leave are treated as being part of the leave thereof.

-An employee leaving his employment, whether via termination or resignation is entitled for compensation through payroll of any outstanding leaves.
-In the case of employees whose service period is more than six months and less than one year, the entitlement for compensation for unutilized leave days is calculated at an accrual of two days per month.
+An employee leaving his employment, whether via termination or resignation is entitled for compensation through payroll of any outstanding leaves and it shall be calculated against the basic salary.
+In the case of employees whose service period is less than one year, the entitlement for compensation for unutilized leave days is calculated at an accrual of two days per month.

 - Can an employer terminate an employee who is on leave?

 No, employers cannot terminate the services of employees who are on annual leave

 Sick leave is granted for 90 days per annum (calendar year) at the following rate

 - The first 15 days: with full pay.